CorradoLanera/gpteasyr/README.md

 ## Basic example

 You can use the `query_gpt` function to query the GPT API.
-You can decide the model to use (e.g., `gpt-3.5-turbo`, `gpt-4-turbo`, or `gpt-4o`).
+You can decide the model to use (e.g., `gpt-3.5-turbo`, `gpt-4o`, `gpt-4o-mini`).
 This function is useful because mainly it iterate the query a decided number of times (10 by default) in case of error (often caused by server overload).

 To use the function, you need to compose a prompt.
 You can use (but it is not necessary!) the `compose_prompt_api` function to compose the